developmentseed/mursst-icechunk-updater/cdk/README.md

 ```
 **Important:**
 - Replace the placeholder values for `EARTHDATA_USERNAME` and `EARTHDATA_PASSWORD` with your Earthdata Login credentials.
-- The `LOCAL_TEST: "true"` variable tells the function to use the username/password from this file instead of trying to fetch them from AWS Secrets Manager.
+- The `"LOCAL_TEST": "true"` variable tells the function to use the username/password from this file instead of trying to fetch them from AWS Secrets Manager.
-- The top-level key `MursstIcechunkUpdater` must match the logical ID of the function in your CDK stack.
+- The `"DRY_RUN": "true"` variable makes sure we are not commiting the changes from this test to the main branch.

 **Step 4: Invoke the Function Locally**